brunei-darussalam - peacebuilding

 Success Stories

-“Women also play a crucial role in shaping youth.
-As mothers, educators, and role models, women have a significant influence on the younger generation.
+She stated that women also play a crucial role in shaping youth.
+As mothers, educators, and role models, women significantly influence the younger generation.
 Their ability to nurture and guide makes them uniquely suited to address the emotional and developmental needs of youth.
-In my work, I have seen how a mother’s involvement in her child’s recovery can make a profound difference, reinforcing the importance of family and community support.
+In her work, she has seen how a mother’s involvement in her child’s recovery can make a profound difference, reinforcing the importance of family and community support.

-“By involving women in roles such as counselling, education, and community outreach, we can create more inclusive and effective programs that address the specific needs of women and youth.
+Involving women in roles such as counselling, education, and community outreach can create more inclusive and effective programs that address the specific needs of women and youth.
 Women’s ability to empathise, listen, and connect on a personal level allows them to address issues more sensitively and comprehensively, leading to faster and more sustainable solutions.”

 Accessibility